 Note: The error message for the ClaimSource login page will look the same as the eCare NEXT error above.

 We are rolling out IP range restrictions to a pilot subset of our clients, followed by all others well in advance of the December deadline.
 You will receive further communication from us about the plan, timing and our available support during this change.

 If your organization would like to switch over to only allowing validated IP address ranges now, please contact your Account Manager.

-If you have questions about an IP range or need help configuring, please contact us at IPrestrictionhelp@Experianhealth.com.
+If you have questions about an IP range or need help, please see our Frequently Asked Questions or contact us at IPrestrictionhelp@Experianhealth.com.

 Thanks for your assistance!